jeremykenedy/laravel-users/readme.md

 ### About
 A Users Management CRUD [Package](https://packagist.org/packages/jeremykenedy/laravel-users) that includes all necessary routes, views, models, and controllers for a user management dashboard and associated pages for managing Laravels built in user scaffolding.
-Easily start creating, updating, editing, and deleting users in minutes with minimal setup required.
+Easily start creating, updating, editing, and deleting users in minutes with minimal setup required; Easily search all users, helpful for large user bases.
 Built for Laravel 5.2, 5.3, 5.4, 5.5, and 5.6+.
 This package is easily configurable and customizable.

 Laravel users can work out the box with or without the following roles packages: